majorgreys/uwsgi-deadlock-workers/README.md

 # Issue

+## Problem

-If a thread is started in the master process before the master process forks a worker child process, the worker can fail to respawn.
+If a thread is started in the master (parent) process before the master process forks a worker (child) process, the worker can fail to respawn when the child process does not gracefully shutdown.
+This happens when the child process deadlocks on acquiring the GIL during the initialization of a worker child process in uWSGI.

-In the context of CPython, the thread state must be updated after forking if there will be calls to the Python interpreter.
-This is handled by `PyOS_AfterFork_Child` in Python 3 and `PyOS_AfterFork` in Python 2.

-In the uWSGI lifecycle in prefork mode, there is an attempt to acquire the GIL in `master_fixup` before `PyOS_AfterFork[_Child]` is called in `uwsgi_python_post_fork`.
-This leads to a deadlock which explains the failure for workers to respawn.

 This issue is a duplicate of:

 - https://github.com/unbit/uwsgi/issues/1149
 - https://github.com/unbit/uwsgi/issues/1369

-This issue includes a minimal reproduction of a deadlock worker by starting a thread in a `sitecustomize.py` that enters a busy loop.
-This ensures that the current thread in the Python interpreter is not the main thread when uWSGI forks the child.
-The result is an invalid thread state in the child process.
+## Root cause

+In CPython, the thread state of a child process and its parent process must be updated after forking, if there will be calls to the Python interpreter.
+This is handled by `PyOS_AfterFork_Child` in Python 3 and `PyOS_AfterFork` in Python 2.

+In uWSGI, there is an attempt to acquire the GIL in the `master_fixup` Python plugin hook before `PyOS_AfterFork[_Child]` is called in `post_fork` hook.
+This leads to a deadlock which explains the failure for workers to respawn.

 ## Reproduction

+This issue can be reliably reproduced by starting a thread in a `sitecustomize.py` that enters a busy loop.
+This ensures that the current thread in the Python interpreter is not the main thread when uWSGI forks a child process.
+The result is an invalid thread state in the child process, specifically the GIL is locked and will not have been recreated.

-We install the debug version of CPython so that we can debug uWSGI and the Python plugin with gdb.
+- We install the debug version of CPython so that we can debug uWSGI and the Python plugin with gdb.

-The reproduction consists of a simple hello world wsgi application and a `sitecustomize` that starts a thread which enters a busy loop for 5 seconds.
+- The reproduction consists of a simple hello world wsgi application and a `sitecustomize` that starts a thread which enters a busy loop for 5 seconds.

-The `uwsgi.ini` enables a master process and threads along with one worker process with a max worker lifetime of 15 seconds.
+- The `uwsgi.ini` enables a master process and threads along with one worker process with a max worker lifetime of 15 seconds.
 This allows us to more easily observe the failed attempt to respawn the worker process.

 To build and run the reproduction with Python 2.7 and uWSGI 2.0.20, run: